Keys to Effective Praying

 - We receive power of attorney.
 If you are given power of attorney over someone’s estate, you are to use the assets for their purposes only.
 That said, you can use it however you choose.
 However, there will be a day when you will have to give an account as to how you used the funds.
 Likewise, there will be an accounting of how we used His name.

 - We pray in God’s will (1 John 5:14-15).
 Praying in His name means we are praying for His purposes (will) to be implemented in the affairs of men (our affairs and life) on earth (Matthew 6:10).

-- We pray in His merit as opposed to our own (Romans 5:1-2, Hebrews 4:16).
+- We pray in His merit (Romans 5:1-2, Hebrews 4:16).
 When we come to Him, praying in His name, we come in His merit and not our own.
 We come in His righteousness, having been made worthy by His finished work on the cross for us (2 Corinthians 5:21).

 - We pray for God’s glory (John 14:13).
 When praying in His name we should be praying for that which will bring Him glory.
 Judge what you are praying for and if it will bring God glory then you are praying rightly and if not don’t pray for it.

 - We must pray in faith (James 5:15, James 1:6-8).
 Jesus said if we have faith we can move mountains (Mark 11:22-24).
 Below are a few things that will help strengthen your faith.

 - Be divinely directed (1 John 5:14-15).
 Elijah was filled with faith because he knew he was in God’s will and acting according to His word.

 - Read the Word (Romans 10:17).
 Spending time reading the Bible builds and strengthens our faith.